njaved/just-the-doc/docs/7_feature_preview/7_investigation_reporting_service.md

 {:toc}

 ## Investigation-reporting-service
-1. The helm chart for post-processing service should be available under charts/investigation-reporting-service.
+1. The helm chart for investigation service should be available under charts/investigation-reporting-service.
 2. In the values.yaml, replace all occurrences of app.EXAMPLE_DOMAIN with the URL of your modern app as shown in Table-3.
 3. Validate image repository and tag:
    ```yaml